suchishree29/CMPE273/README.md

-# CMPE273
+## Assignment1 - Lab1

-Assignments
+### What is psutil?

-This code does following things:
+psutil (python system and process utilities) is a cross-platform library for retrieving information on running processes and system utilization (CPU, memory, disks, network) in Python

-Use psutil and implement a network socket monitoring tool that can check how many TCP sockets are being created by a web application.
+This code:
-Create a Python script called socket-mon.py.
+ - Uses "psutil" and implements a network socket monitoring tool that can check the number of TCP sockets created by a web application.
-List all processes that have any socket connections (meaning the laddr and raddr fields exist).
+ - Lists all processes that have any socket connections (meaning the laddr and raddr fields exist).
-Group by the PID and sort the output by the number of the connections per process.
+ - Groups them by PID and sorts the output by the number of the connections per process.